rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/README.md

   Remember that the kml files produced by "make data" can help you see how the domain relates to the topo and dtopo files.)

-- Compare different resolutions, refinement ratios, and/or refinement regions.

 - Try shifting this example to a different coastal region.
 You may need to download different topo files if you move very far.